Table of Contents

 - Cursor Pro is a flat $20/month with a fast-request cap that bites heavy users.
 See Cursor in April 2026 for the cap math.

-- Claude Code bills by usage, which is kinder for bursty agentic loops and harsher for sustained heavy use.
-The detail is in our Claude Code ultrareview.
+- Claude Code bills by usage.
+Kinder for bursty agentic loops, harsher for sustained heavy use.
+Detail is in our Claude Code ultrareview.

-The “which is cheaper” answer depends entirely on your shape: bursty agent work skews to Claude Code’s economics, steady editor use skews to Cursor’s.
+Which is cheaper depends entirely on your shape.
+Bursty agent work skews to Claude Code's economics.
+Steady editor use skews to Cursor's.
+There is no shape-independent answer here, and anyone who gives you one is selling something.

 Try Cursor.
-The path of least resistance for editor-half adoption.
+The path of least resistance for the editor half, and the safe default when the shell-comfort exception applies.